IBM/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

 ## IBM Application Navigator

 IBM Application Navigator provides a single dashboard to manage your applications running on cloud as well as on-prem, so you don't leave legacy applications behind.
+It gives you an aplication centric view your environment.
-At a glance, you can see all the resources (Deployment, Service, Route, etc.) that are part of an application and monitor their state.
+Starting with applications, you can drill down to view their dependent resources, such as Deployment, Service, Route, and their state.
+When configured, it also allows you to view your legacy traditional WebSphere ND cells in the same console.

 1. In OpenShift console, from the left-panel, select **Networking** > **Routes**.